This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in Serbia.

 Only limitations imposed by law with regard to the choice of arbitrator is that it cannot be a person sentences to an unsuspended sentence of imprisonment while the consequences of the conviction are in effect.

 The parties are also free to agree on a procedure of appointing the arbitrators, and no limits are imposed on the parties in that regard.

 Are there any default requirements as to the selection of a tribunal?

-If the dispute is to be resolved by three arbitrators, each party is to appoint its arbitrator within 30 days from the day the other party has invited it to do so.
-If the party fails to appoint the arbitrator, arbitrator shall be appointed by the appointing authority (and, if there is no appointing authority or it fails to do appoint, by the court).
-The presiding arbitrator is appointed by the party-appointed arbitrators, within 30 days from their appointment.
-If the party-appointed arbitrators do not appoint the presiding arbitrator, the presiding arbitrator will be appointed by the appointing authority (and, if there is no appointing authority or it fails to do appoint, by the court).
+If the dispute is to be resolved by three arbitrators, each party shall appoint one arbitrator within 30 days from the day the other party has invited it to do so.
+If the requested party fails to appoint the arbitrator, arbitrator shall be appointed by the appointing authority designated by the parties and, if there is no appointing authority, or it fails to do so, appointment shall be made by the competent court.

 Can the local courts intervene in the selection of arbitrators?
 If so, how?

-The procedure of challenge of arbitrator does not prevent the arbitration from continuing arbitration proceedings and rendering an award.
+The procedure of challenge of arbitrator does not prevent the arbitration from continuing with the arbitration proceedings and rendering an award.

 What happens in the case of a truncated tribunal?
 Is the tribunal able to continue with the proceedings?

 Serbian law does not provide for a possibility that a truncated tribunal may continue with the proceedings.